 7. Postcapitalism: A Guide to Our Future by Paul Mason

-Paul Mason, economics editor of the British TV channel Channel 4, looks at the current state of global politics and attempts to predict the macroeconomic future of the planet.
+Paul Mason, the former economics editor of the British TV channel Channel 4, looks at the current state of global politics and attempts to predict the macroeconomic future of the planet.
 In the traditional vein of Marxist anti-capitalism, the politics argued for feel somewhat dated, but the broad principles discussed will be appealing to many left-leaning readers.

 8. This Changes Everything: Capitalism vs. the Climate by Naomi Klein